ONLYOFFICE/document-server-integration/web/documentserver-example/java/README.md

 Download the [Java example](https://api.onlyoffice.com/editors/demopreview) from our site.

-To connect the editors to your website, specify the path to the editors installation in the *\src\main\resources\settings.properties* file:
+To connect the editors to your website, specify the path to the editors installation and the path to the storage folder in the *\src\main\resources\settings.properties* file:

 ```
 storage-folder = app_data
 files.docservice.url.site=https://documentserver/
 ```

-where the **documentserver** is the name of the server with the ONLYOFFICE Document Server installed.
-**storage-folder** is the path where files will created and stored, you can set an absolute path, for example **D:\\\\folder**.
- Note, use double backslash as separator.
+where the **documentserver** is the name of the server with the ONLYOFFICE Document Server installed and the **storage-folder** is the path where files will be created and stored.
+You can set an absolute path.
+For example, *D:\\\\folder*.
+Please note that on Windows OS the double backslash must be used as a separator.

 If you want to experiment with the editor configuration, modify the [parameters](https://api.onlyoffice.com/editors/advanced) in the *\src\main\webapp\editor.jsp* file.